 Natural, documentary and reportage

 Think magazine covers, the likes of Harpers Bazaar and Vogue.
-Very fashion forward images, often using a lot of editing to create filter style images.
+Very fashion-forward images, often using a lot of editing to create filter style images.
 These pictures would make fantastic stand out pieces to hang on the wall of your home.
 Usually quite traditional images with heavy use of black and white.
 Or much brighter images with an airy feel.
 If you are considering choosing this style of photography for your wedding we recommend asking for full galleries.
 Just seeing an amazing couples portrait is not enough to judge a photographic style.
 Think of how you want the more natural aspects of the day captured too.
 Getting a full gallery will give a much better idea of what to expect from your photographer.

 From a creative photographer you should expect the unexpected.
-Use of interesting techniques and angles to create one off photos.
+Use of interesting techniques and angles to create one-off photos.
 Each image will be quirky and interesting to look at.
 Not focused on traditional photo opportunities.
 Don’t expect a selection of images which will tell the story of the day in the same fluid way as you get with documentary photography.
 It can take time to create quirky photos on a wedding day.
 Make sure you ask how long you will be spending on photos.
 If you don’t want a long photoshoot it’s important to understand your photographer’s process.
 Natural photography is usually the go-to style for couples that want a more relaxed day.

 Few photographers will shoot weddings using film because it’s tricky to work with.
 The risk of not getting the right images is so much higher than with the amazing digital equipment available now.
 The aesthetic is niche and some couples love it.
 Usually photographers will shoot some of the day on film but the majority on an SLR camera, to make sure they capture the important moments perfectly.
-Fine art or creative photographers are your go to for this kind of work.
+Fine art or creative photographers are your go-to for this kind of work.
 Photographing weddings on film is difficult.
 Hiring a really experienced photographer is paramount with this style of wedding photography.

 Your choice of wedding photography is very personal and down to individual taste.
 At Shane Webber Photography we love natural and contemporary wedding photography.
-Whatever style speaks to you we would advise steering clear of anything that will age, wacky editing and Instagram filters.
+Whatever style speaks to you we would advise steering clear of anything that will age, wacky editing and Instagram style filters.
 We want to make sure your wedding photos never go out of fashion.
 Our most important piece of advice is to choose an experienced photographer.
 Think of your photography as an investment and choose the best one you can within your budget.
 Photography is not something to cut corners with, it’s the only thing you will have to look back on when your wedding is done.
 Be sure to look at your photographer’s reviews and see lots of examples of their work.
 Take a look at some of our blog for examples of our wedding photography.